Calculating Digital Emissions

 These aren’t easy questions to answer.
 Digital products and services have many components across multiple (often closed) systems, each of which have their own energy and resource requirements.
 Finding a blanket one-size-fits-all solution is elusive.

-Over the past year, Wholegrain Digital and Mightybytes, the creators of this website, collaborated with Medina Works and Ecoping.Earth to define new open standards for estimating carbon emissions from digital products and services.
-Wholegrain Digital already used carbon estimation formulas for their free Website Carbon tool.
-However, the data in those formulas came from a 2017 study.
-By early 2021, several new studies were in circulation.
+Over the past year, Wholegrain Digital and Mightybytes, the creators of this website, collaborated with Medina Works, EcoPing, and the Green Web Foundation to define new open standards for estimating carbon emissions from digital products and services.

 Why Calculating Digital Emissions is so Difficult